lunacookies/vim-strand/README.md

   - Archive: https://codeload.github.com/romainl/vim-qlist/tar.gz/master
 ```

+When you run `strand` in your shell, the specified `plugin_dir` is completely emptied, after which all the plugins in the config file are installed afresh.
+This property allows you to run `strand` when you want to update your plugins or when you have removed a plugin from your config file and want it gone – all from one command.

 #### Philosophy

 To keep the plugin manager as simple as possible, it only provides one function: re-installing the entire plugin directory each time.
 This avoids the need for a `clean` command and an `update` command.
 For maximum speed, strand is written in Rust, using the wonderful [async-std](https://github.com/async-rs/async-std) library for concurrent task support.
 Additionally, instead of cloning Git repositories by either shelling out to `git` or using a Git binding, strand essentially acts as a parallel `tar.gz` downloader, making use of GitHub’s automated compressed archive generation to avoid downloading extraneous Git info.
 (This can also be partially achieved with `git clone --depth=1`, but this AFAIK is not compressed like `tar.gz` is.)